 - Joint degeneration

-A dog leg sprain is the most common type of sprain in dogs.
-It can affect the wrist or elbow, or even the shoulder and hip joints.
+The most common type of dog muscle sprains affects the wrist, elbow, or even shoulder and hip joints.

 How Severe Can a Dog’s Sprain Get?